zjyz20240101/pycharm-portable-rev/README.md

 The name JetBrains™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

-## Contributing

-Want to contribute?
-Awesome!
-The most basic way to show your support is to star the project, or to raise issues.
-If you want to open a pull request, please read the [contributing guidelines](https://portapps.io/doc/contribute/).

 ## Thanks

 Thanks for the original author [**crazy-max**](https://github.com/sponsors/crazy-max)